2003 San Francisco 49ers season

-The team entered their 2003 season attempting to improve upon their 10–6 output from the previous year.

-This was the first season under head coach Dennis Erickson, whose hiring was highly controversial due to the way the coaching change was handled.
-The 49ers failed to surpass their 2002 record and finished the season 7–9 by losing six close games.
+The team entered their 2003 season attempting to improve upon their 10–6 output from 2002.
+Dennis Erickson was the new head coach after Steve Mariucci was fired which resulted in a search that lasted four weeks.
+The 49ers failed to surpass their 2002 record and finished the season 7–9 by losing six close games, and the 49ers missed the playoffs for the first time since 2000.

-It was the final season that noted 49ers Terrell Owens, Garrison Hearst, Tai Streets, Ron Stone, and Jeff Garcia spent with the team.
+It was the final season that noted 49ers Terrell Owens, Garrison Hearst, Tai Streets, Derrick Deese, Ron Stone, and Jeff Garcia spent with the team.